DawsonReschke/Arduino_Projects/blinking_lights/blinking_light_with_button/README.md

 Blinking LED.
 This simple arduino sketch pulses a LED on for 500ms then off for 500ms UNLESS the button is pressed. then the LED will blink on for 250ms and off for 250ms.
+This is done using the delay and digital read/write methods.